 The introduction of humans into the system operation creates a host of issues that are not present in systems which do not contain (or do not explicitly consider) humans.
 For example, humans have limited analysis capability and can easily become overwhelmed if data is not presented carefully.
 Further, there are a number of performance factors such as memory retention and situational awareness that affect a particular operator's performance.
 Despite the high level of maturity of modern autonomous systems, it is not well understood what is the best way to couple the automated system components with the human components in order to best utilize the human abilities and boost performance of the overall system.

-Most of my current research deals with the various design aspects involved with human supervisory systems.
-In particular, I focus primarily on militarily-motivated systems involving teams of UAVs.
+This research deals with the various design aspects involved with human supervisory systems.
+In particular, it focuses primarily on militarily-motivated systems involving teams of UAVs.
 Broadly, there are three components to a general human supervisory control system: the automated agents, the human operator(s), and the interface between them (labeled "data processing station" above.
 Through collaborative efforts with experts in Psychology, Human Factors, Military Operations, and Control Systems, we seek to analyze each of these components, develop appropriate mathematical models, and develop autonomous systems to facilitate seamless integration.
 As such, most of my work focuses on specific aspects of this process, but is focused on designs that are beneficial from a systems engineering standpoint.

 A large part of developing effective systems involving mobile sensor teams is coming up with strategies for sensor coordination, namely task allocation and routing.
 If the mobile sensors operate as a part of a complex system involving human operators, it is not only necessary for the automation to accomplish a given task, but also do so in a way that is fast, flexible, and practical.
 A scheme having the aforementioned qualities is then capable of functioning in a way that benefits the complex system as a whole.
 This is the focus of my research in autonomy: developing autonomous algorithms that are capable of operating as a component in a complex system.